alexwlchan/alexwlchan.net/src/_drafts/suspicious-minds.md

-recollection but then it gets it out at the open rather than coming back to the next meeting and realize you all thought something different and one example of a statement of shared values that we've already talked about once this morning is the code of conduct this is a really
+recollection but then it gets it out at the open rather than coming back to the next meeting and realize you all thought something different

+{% slide suspicious-minds 41 %}

+ and one example of a
+statement of shared values that we've already talked about once this morning is the code of conduct this is a really